These 8 startups are focusing on women’s health and wellness in India

 Proactive For Her

-Founded by Achitha Jacob in 2020, Proactive For Her is a women-focused healthcare startup that offers teleconsultation as well as offline services via its clinic for problems related to skin and haircare, PCOS, menstrual health, sexual health, and others.
+Founded by Achitha Jacob in 2020,is a women-focused healthcare startup that offers teleconsultation as well as offline services via its clinic for problems related to skin and haircare, PCOS, menstrual health, sexual health, and others.

 The startup has an in-house team of therapists, nutritionists, and doctors.
 It claims to have engaged with over 5,000 women so far and expects to service over a lakh by 2023.
 It has three key products -- diagnostics, teleconsultations, and long-term programs.